COVID Protocols

 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.

-Prescriptions and Allergies: It is a good idea to pack any meds you take regularly in your carry-on luggage.
+Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
 Bring an extra pair of glasses or contact lenses.
 Bring an adequate supply of any prescription medications you use, a copy of the prescription and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
 You’ll want to keep medications in their original, labeled containers.
-It is also recommended to carry with you an up-to-date record of known allergies, chronic medical problems and Medic Alerts so that, if necessary, emergency treatment can be carried out without endangering your health.

-Common Ailments: We recommend that you bring a travel-sized first aid kit and a supply of standard over-the-counter medications for common ailments (such as upset stomach, headache, motion sickness, diahhrea, minor scrapes, bug bites, etc.).
+Common Ailments: We recommend that you bring a travel-sized first aid kit and a supply of standard over-the-counter medications for prevention or treatment of common ailments (such as motion sickness, diarrhea, constipation, stomach upset, cough, congestion, head or body aches, insect bites and sunburn); as well as ointments, moisturizer, sunscreen, oral rehydration salts, band-aids, moleskin for blisters, cotton swabs, nail clippers, and tweezers, etc.

 Weather & Climate

 In general, the weather during your stay will range considerably with your location.
-Expect conditions in the north from cool and cloudy to cold and snowy, with lows in the low-30’s and highs in the upper-50’s, though Tokyo and southern areas could reach the mid-70’s with chance of rain.
+Expect conditions in the north from cool and cloudy to cold and snowy, with lows in the low-20’s and highs in the upper-50’s, though Tokyo and southern areas could reach the mid-60’s with chance of rain.
 Check your favorite weather website closer to your departure to better predict what the weather will be on your adventure.

 Food & Drink

-Tap water is safe to drink everywhere in Japan, and the wide variety and high quality of Japanese cuisine is one of the highlights of any trip to the country.
+Tap water is considered safe to drink everywhere in Japan, and the wide variety and high quality of Japanese cuisine is one of the highlights of any trip to the country.

 Bottled water will be available for field trips and drinking water is provided for you to refill a bottle.
 One of the many ways we strive to do our part for the environment is by trying to reduce our consumption of plastics; if convenient we appreciate you bringing reusable water bottles.
 Your guide will let you know when bottled water is preferable.